 We have also developed standalone PTO Directorate UK Athena Swan application forms, which is a significant step in ensuring the Athena Swan charter promotes gender equality across the breadth of higher education.
 Professional, Technical and Operational Directorates, who are planning to make a submission prior to the end of the 2022/23 academic year, have had the opportunity to sign up to piloting the new application forms.
 The pilot aims to:

 - Provide support to early adopters of the PTO directorate framework in using the framework and achieving Athena Swan awards.

 - Evaluate the effectiveness of the PTO directorate framework and ensure it is fit for purpose for wider use.

-Pilot participants will be provided with support in adopting the framework, networking opportunities and opportunities to provide feedback to Advance HE, via a range of workshops between November 2021 and March 2023.
-The outcome of the pilot will be published in summer 2023.
+Pilot participants will be provided with support in adopting the framework, networking opportunities and opportunities to provide feedback to Advance HE, via a range of workshops between November 2021 and November 2023.
+The outcome of the pilot will be published in early 2024.

 More about the transformed UK Athena Swan Charter

 The Athena Swan transformation journey

 Guidance for Project Juno Award holders converting to Athena Swan in the UK

 To access Athena Swan Charter's application guidance, forms, templates and other resources, please log in or join the Athena Swan Member Network Group on Connect (members access only).
 These resources are only available to members via Connect.